Everest Base Camp Trek Distance: Total Length & Elevation Gain

 The Everest Base Camp Cho La Pass Gokyo is a loop where you can view both the Gokyo Lakes and Everest Base Camp.
 This trek will take between 17-19 days and 180 kilometers.
 First, stop by Everest Base Camp, cross the high over Cho La Pass to Gokyo Lakes.
 Or you can do it the other way around.
 This is among the most beautiful treks in Nepal as in one journey you will witness two impressive regions.

-If you want the flying option, you can start trekking in Jiri.
-The Jiri to Everest Base Camp trek is the oldest trail to Everest.
-This is how people used to get to Everest before Lukla airport was established First, you trek through green hills and small villages for 6-7 days before meeting up with the classic Everest Base Camp trail at Namche Bazaar.
+If you want the flying option, you can start trekking from Salleri, which is one of the oldest trails to reach Everest Base Camp by road.
+This is how people used to get to Everest before Lukla airport was established.
+First, you trek through green hills and small villages for 6-7 days before meeting up with the classic Everest Base Camp trail at Namche Bazaar.
 This trek takes around 20-22 days but covers approximately 240 km.

 Luxury Everest Base Camp Trek